emorycpa/test/README.md

 - `main.css` - compiled directly from `main.scss`, using your favorite sass compiler. **This is the only file that supposed to be transferred `dist` folder**

+##How to Use

+*Problem needs to be discussed: Unable to do subtree inside Visual Studio Code (Use Github Desktop), 60 requests limit in Github API, Do we need dist folder?*

+1. *admin account*: Clone this project using `git clone https://github.com/emorycpa/sass-boilerplate.git NewProjectName`, replace `NewProjectName` with the new project name

+2. *admin account*: Add collaborators to new project

+3. *personal account*: If this is a new project - Using Github Desktop, clone new project to your local machine.
+If working on old project: **pull changes from repository first**

+4. *personal account*: Modify separate scss code. *Remember to do Import in `_module.scss` in target folder if you create any new scss file.*

+5. *personal account*: Compile `main.scss` to `main.css`.

+6. *personal account*: Use Github Desktop to commit and push all code in this project to `master` branch

+7. *admin account*: Go to project in cascade server, immigrate main.css to cascade

 ###Some suggestion from previous Khourshid's article

 ####1

 Each folder should have a single `.scss` partial file that collects the other files in the same directory – such as `_module.scss` (my preference) or `_glob.scss`.
 Then, you can reference each of these in the `main.scss` file

+*Jan 10: Added seperate _module.scss files to each folder.*

 ####2